Positive writing always helps you communicate better with your readers.

 A positive attitude in your writing will always resonate better with your readers.

-For writers of any form of writing, keeping an eye open for opportunities to reduce the use of negative sentences is very good practice.
+For writers of any form of writing, keeping an eye open for opportunities to reduce negative sentences, including double negatives, is very good practice.

-While it is probably more vital for blog posts and content marketing articles, it is certainly applicable to authors.
+While it is probably more vital for blog posts and content marketing articles, it also applies to authors.

 In a novel, there are definitely times in a story when you want to express negativity.
 The key is to know that you are using it for a distinct purpose or effect.